 Trends show that new enterprises are much less likely to succeed in the most deprived areas, and where they do stay open they are likely to be micro businesses – employing less than ten people, and more often only one or two.
 Relying on these companies to absorb both those already out of work, and those likely to fall out of the public sector is unrealistic.

 Instead, what is needed to rejuvenate some of these economies is a major investment in new green collar jobs.
 An investment of £550 billion is needed to ensure we reach our carbon reduction targets by 2020.
 Government can be smart in how it spends this much-needed investment to maximise the number of jobs and rebalance the economy to regions outside London and the South East.

 In a recent report questioning the value of huge public spending cuts, nef calculated the potential environment and employment outcomes of a £10 billion investment.
 It found an investment of £10 billion could re-skill 1.5 million people, bringing 120,000 people back into the workforce, and increasing the earnings of those with a low income by a total of £15.4 billion.

 In the short term, the Government must at least consider the spatial impacts of any austerity measures, protecting jobs in those areas where a private sector is unlikely to emerge.
 If they fail to do this, cuts now are likely to be counterproductive.
 A loss of jobs in the public sector without any to replace them will undoubtedly result in increased welfare bills, a demise of already deprived areas and may also contribute to a double dip recession.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.